-If you are younger than 22 years of age and do not meet any of the independence criteria, you are dependent.
-We will use a personal income test and a parental income test to work out how much ABSTUDY you can get.
+If you are 21 years of age or younger and do not meet any of the independence criteria, you are considered dependent.
+If you are dependent, we will use a personal income test and a parental means test to work out how much ABSTUDY you can get.

 Personal income test

-We will test your personal income if you are 16 years of age or older, or if you are an independent Australian Apprentice younger than 16 years of age.
+A personal income test may be used to decide how much ABSTUDY Living Allowance you can get.
+We will use the personal income test if you are 16 years of age or older, or if you are an independent Australian Apprentice.
 The personal income test assesses your gross income.

 We update the personal income test on 1 January, 20 March, and 20 September each year.